zhenga8533/VolcAddons/docs/faq.md

 - Make sure you are using ChatTriggers v2.2.0

 - Run `/ct console js` and if there is red text please DM `grapefruited` on Discord

+**4. Where do I report bugs or suggest features**

+Please open a thread on the VolcAddons Discord server: [here](https://discord.gg/ftxB4kG2tw)